 Pacific Union College will promptly respond to such information to determine appropriate steps for resolving the issue.
-If, for any reason, a student wishes to report or inquire regarding sexual harassment but feels it would not be appropriate to raise such issues with Human Resources or Title IX, the student may inquire or complain to any OWA and/or mandatory reporter.
+If, for any reason, a student wishes to report or inquire regarding sexual harassment but feels it would not be appropriate to raise such of employment.

-If it is established that the harassment policy has been violated, Pacific Union College will discipline the offender appropriately, which includes action from verbal and written warnings, up to the termination of employment.
+If it is established that the harassment policy has been violated, Pacific Union College will discipline the offender appropriately, which includes action from verbal and written warnings, up to the termination